Renaming of geographical objects in the Russian Far East

+1947 USSR map section showing the Mamyn, a river that was renamed "Orlovka".

 Geographical objects and settlements in the Russian Far East of the Soviet Union (Переименование географических объектов на Дальнем Востоке), in particular in Primorsky Krai, Khabarovsk Krai and Amur Oblast, underwent a massive process of change in names from predominantly Chinese and some local indigenous names to Russian-language ones, with the bulk of the changes occurring from 1972 to 1974.
 About 500 objects were renamed by the Soviet government, including 100 settlements.
 The renaming occurred as a result of the Soviet Union's armed conflict with China over Damansky Island in 1969.
 Many (but not all) place names that were replaced were of Chinese origin.

 History

 Until 1972, in Primorsky Krai, the names of many geographical objects were of Chinese (because of China's proximity) or Tungus-Manchu (native) origin.
 To a lesser extent, such toponyms were found in Khabarovsk Krai and Amur Oblast.

 The current territory of the region, before the Beijing Treaty of 1860 (when the region joined the Russian Empire), was considered a vassal territory of the Manchu people, who in the middle of the 17th century conquered China (along with Mongolia) and placed the Manchu-led Qing dynasty on the imperial throne.

 The Russian settlers who founded military posts and the first estates lived for several decades on the territory of modern Primorsky Krai together with the peoples of the Manchu-Tungus group: Orochs, Udege, Nanai, a small number of Manchus and descendants of other peoples who were previously part of Jurchen and Manchu statehood by the indigenous population.

 In the territory annexed to Russia by the Convention of Peking, a number of Chinese lived, mostly otkhodniks, since the permanent residence of the Chinese in the Manchu lands was limited, and at times outright prohibited, by the Qing dynasty.
 On the territory of what is now Primorsky Krai, ethnic Chinese were engaged in agriculture, hunting, fishing, robbery, mining (primarily gold), collecting wild plants (Ginseng), and trading.

 By the time the first Russian sea posts of Posyet, Vladivostok, and Slavyanka appeared in the southern part of the region, native names of the Tungus-Manchu languages (Adimi, Sidimi, Hadimi, Talmi, Tuluchekoritsig) and Chinese (Suifun-he, Yanchi-he) coexisted.

 Russian names appeared mainly around islands, capes and bays (Russky Island, Slavyanka Bay), since Russian colonization was initially naval.
 Native names were subsequently used by Russian settlers and remained until 1972.